NFPA 70E/CSA Z462 – Workplace Standard for Electrical Safety

 - Emergency procedures for assisting victims of electrical incidents

-Process of Establishing and Verifying an Electrically Safe Work Condition
+Procedure to Establish an Electrically Safe Work Condition

 - Properly interrupt the load current(s) and open the disconnecting device(s).
 Not all disconnecting devices are rated to interrupt load currents; this should only be done with a properly rated device.